 In addition, our neighbor’s effusive Cocker Spaniel, a dog whose name was Clinker, used to race towards me when I entered my playpen each morning.
 He would then put his bantam nose through the bars of my cage and then proceed to lick my hand.
 On wintery days, Clinker’s moist nose occasionally kept my hands warm if I had somehow discarded my mittens.
 More importantly, this most loyal of cocker spaniels would sit outside my pen and guard me while I chatted away at him.

 Bob, our mailman, would regularly come by at midday and effusively greet us both.
 “What are you and Clinker up to today, Shaunie?” he’d bellow.

 “Oh, Bob, we’re just waiting here for everyone to come home,” I’d reply.
 Bob would then stick his hands through my bars and pat my honey-colored head.
 Eventually, however, what Clinker and I ended up doing was to plot how to scale my playpen in order to escape its clutches.
 Never underestimate the pooled acumen of a little boy and a dog.

 Wearing a dungaree jacket and the prerequisite coonskin cap that seemingly every little boy wore at the time, I figured out that it all came down to a matter of physics.
 After considerable thought one winter morning, I pushed my tricycle onto the seating end of the sandbox, carefully climbed atop the seat of the bike, and clambered over the playpen and onto the driveway below!
-I felt like Davey Crockett at the Alamo – the odds had been against me – but I had somehow made it to freedom!
+I felt like Davy Crockett at the Alamo.
+The odds had been against me – but I had somehow made it to freedom!